-Saran wrap and other plastic cling wraps are single-use products that use harmful chemicals like PVC and BPA, which have been linked to skin diseases and cancer.
-Swap out these plastic wraps for reusable wraps made from cotton and beeswax.
-Clever Changes uses 100-percent organic, biodegradable ingredients, without any harmful chemicals, to create their reusable wraps.
-You'll protect your health and lower the amount of waste you produce.
-If you want to live more sustainably, check out these 11 things you didn't know about recycling but should.
+Saran Wrap and other plastic cling wraps are single-use products that use harmful chemicals like PVC and BPA, which have been linked to skin diseases and cancer.
+Swap these out for reusable wraps made from cotton and beeswax.
+These Beeswax wraps use 100 percent organic, biodegradable ingredients, without any harmful chemicals.
+You’ll protect your health and reduce waste.
+If you want to live more sustainably, check out these 11 things you didn’t know about recycling but should.

 Reusable Silicone Food Storage Bags

-These eco-friendly reusable bags are 100-percent leak proof, are made of silicone and feature airtight seals to keep your food fresh and safe.
-They're a wonderful alternative to the unnecessary waste of disposable plastic zip-top bags.
+These eco-friendly reusable bags are leak-proof and feature airtight seals to keep your food fresh and safe.
+They’re a wonderful alternative to the unnecessary waste of disposable plastic zip-top bags.
 The silicone bags are microwavable and dishwasher- and refrigerator-safe.
-Here are more eco-friendly alternatives to plastic bags, including wax paper, for food storage.
+Here are more eco-friendly alternatives for food storage, including wax paper.

 Stainless Steel Straws

-Paper towels are one of the most overused and wasteful products used for cleaning.
-Avoid purchasing them altogether and opt for these "unpaper" towels, which do their job of wiping up spills to drying hands to cleaning.
-They're also machine washable!
-If you're inspired by an eco-friendly lifestyle, you'll love these 33 eco-chic houses made from recycled materials.
+Paper towels are one of the most overused and wasteful products for cleaning.
+Avoid purchasing them altogether and opt for these “unpaper” towels, good for wiping up spills to drying hands to cleaning.
+They’re also machine washable!
+If you’re inspired by an eco-friendly lifestyle, you’ll love these 33 eco-chic houses made from recycled materials.

 Natural Pot Scrubbers